Ed Costello

 In my spare time I also worked in some sort of technical role on the Deep Blue vs. Kasparov web site, and the 1996 and 1998 Olympic Games web sites.

-I took a break starting in February 2001 and picked the single worst week in New York City history to return to working for IBM.
+I took a sabbatical starting in February 2001 and picked the single worst week in New York City history to return to working for IBM.

 I left IBM at the end of 2001 to work for and get fired from a series of startups in New York City.
-Fourteen startups.
+Seventeen startups.
 Zero successful exits.
+One picnic basket.

 I am typically “epc” or “epcostello” on various sites.